cockroachdb/docs/src/current/cockroachcloud/create-your-cluster.md

 ## Step 4.
 Provision cluster capacity

-Provisioned capacity refers to the processing resources (Request Units per sec) reserved for your workload.
-Each 500 RUs/sec equals approximately 1 vCPU.
-We recommend setting capacity at least 40% above expected peak workload to avoid performance issues.
-Refer to [Planning your cluster](plan-your-cluster.html) for the configuration requirements and recommendations for CockroachDB {{ site.data.products.standard }} clusters.
+Provisioned capacity refers to the reserved compute capacity for your cluster, expressed in vCPUs.
+We recommend at minimum 4-8 vCPUs for production workloads, and allowing for at least 40% above expected peak workload to avoid performance issues.
+Refer to [Plan your cluster]({% link cockroachcloud/plan-your-cluster.md %}) for the configuration requirements and recommendations for CockroachDB {{ site.data.products.standard }} clusters.

 {% comment %}Verify VPC Peering status
 {{site.data.alerts.callout_success}}